GeorgeOkarskyi/fruit-jar/README.md

 - Fetches fruit data from an external API.
 - Displays fruits grouped by `Family`, `Order`, or `Genus` with collapsible headers.
 - Two view modes: **List** and **Table**.
-- Add fruits individually or by group to a "fruit jar".
+- Add fruits to a "fruit jar".
 - Calculates total calories of the fruits in the jar.
 - Pie chart to visualize the calorie distribution of the selected fruits.
 - Built with **React 18**, **Redux Toolkit**, and **React Query**.